mahanteshimath/AI_ASSIGNMENT1/README.md

-# AI Assignment 1 - IITJ
+# AI Assignment 1 and 2 - IITJ

 # Click bellow to start running code